 - Visualisation can be a task with carpenters as opposed to designers who can give you a sense of what your kitchen will look like with 3D designs

 - With carpenter-made kitchens, you will not have the luxury of getting machine-techniques like edge banding

 Modular vs Carpenter-made Kitchen: The Ultimate Comparison

-Having read this, one can safely conclude that in a comparision of modular kitchen vs carpenter-made kitchens, the former is way better that the latter in terms of quality, finishes and variety.
+Having read this, one can safely conclude that in a comparison of modular vs carpenter-made kitchen, the former is way better than the latter in terms of quality, finishes and variety.
 But, carpenter-made kitchens are the clear choice if you can deal with fluctuating costs and the task of dealing with carpenters.
 Make a wise choice after consulting with a designer and carpenter to get a clearer picture.